hashicorp/consul/coredns.1.md

 When started with no options CoreDNS will looks for a file names `Corefile` in the current directory, if found it will parse its contents and start up accordingly.
-If no `Corefile` is found it will start with the *whoami* plugin (coredns-whoami(7)) and start listening on port 53 (unless overriden with `-dns.port`).
+If no `Corefile` is found it will start with the *whoami* plugin (coredns-whoami(7)) and start listening on port 53 (unless overridden with `-dns.port`).

 Available options:

 **-conf** **FILE**
-: specificy Corefile to load.
+: specify Corefile to load.

 **-cpu** **CAP**
 : specify maximum CPU capacity in percent.